Where to Start?

 Assisted living or Extra care housing

 Assisted living accommodation is usually housing that has been designed for the elderly or disabled.
 This is also known as Sheltered Housing.
 The housing will have modifications and adaptions to make life easier but enable residents to maintain their independence.
 There will usually be a warden on hand in case of emergency, communal areas for residents and activities on offer.
 The level of care and support available will vary depending on the scheme.
-Some schemes are limited to a warden, whilst others offer domestic help, personal care and nursing care.

-Residential care and Nursing homes
+Residential care home and Nursing homes

 For a more detailed look at the difference between home care and care homes please see our article Care Home versus Home Care – what is the difference?